pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 to publishers, the publishers enlist other researchers without compensation to review these papers, and then the publishers turn around and sell expensive subscriptions to these papers to research libraries and to the public for
 $30--40 apiece.
-Researchers who realize what is going on feel trapped by the need to keep things to themselves until publication for fear of being scooped and to publish in the most prestigious (and often most expensive) journals in order to keep their jobs.
+Researchers who realize what is going on feel trapped by a need to keep things to themselves until publication for fear of being scooped and to publish in the most prestigious (and often most expensive) journals in order to keep their jobs.
 Other researchers are either not aware of these problems or turn a blind eye to them because they think this is just how the system works and there is nothing that they can do to change it.

-Over the years, impassioned researchers have led resistance movements of various kinds, including boycotts of certain publishers.
+Over the years, impassioned researchers have led resistance movements of various kinds, including [boycotts of certain publishers][boycotts].
 Many of these approaches have been successful at raising awareness and support for the cause, but they have not led to any real change of the system as a whole.
 By pointing out these things, my intention is not to discount those efforts or to bash publishers in general.
 Many publishers play a critical part in the functioning of the current system and feel just as trapped by their position in it.
 We all need something better.
-I am not against capitalism, commerce, or free markets in general.
-I am not against researchers trying to affect change in whichever way they feel empowered to do so.
-I am against the inequities of the systems of scholarship and science that take unfair advantage of the researchers and the public, and often leave critical information, sometimes needed in life and death situations, unavailable to those who need it the most.
+We need something that will provide a cure for the inequities of current systems of scholarship and science that take unfair advantage of the researchers and the public and often leave critical information, sometimes needed in life and death situations, unavailable to those who need it the most.
 It doesn't have to be that way.

 <!--MORE-->

+R. Buckminster Fuller has said "to change something, build a new model that makes the existing model obsolete."
 So a couple years ago [some of us got together][scwg] to define an alternative system, which we are calling the Scholarly Commons.
 We are engaged in a battle to open up the knowledge of the world---to build bridges between society and the type of knowledge that is currently being held behind paywalls or [trapped in researchers' minds][opening knowledge].
 The walls of the old system are cracking and there are holes in some places, but we need a viable alternative before people will feel comfortable enough to venture into new territory.
 We are trying to define an alternative system that would allow anyone the ability to access and participate in science and scholarship.

-In order to draw some comparisons, I am using some early street art protesting the Berlin Wall [as the mascot](#the-key-to-success) of this post, even though it is not [Thierry Noir]{lang=fr}'s [most well-known work][mutations] and tearing down a wall is not enough.
+In order to draw some comparisons, I am using a piece of early street art, made by [Thierry Noir]{lang=fr} in protest of the Berlin Wall, [as the mascot](#the-key-to-success) of this post, even though it is not his [most well-known work][mutations] and tearing down a wall is not enough.
 In a sense, the painting of the Berlin Wall during the 1980s is representative of the modern-day resistance movement in scholarly communications that has led to the situation in which we now find ourselves.
 In the minds of the people at that time, the act of painting the Berlin Wall created an alternative way of looking at and thinking about the Wall, an alternative system so to speak.
 It changed the Wall from a "killing machine" to something that could be transcended, if only in thought.
 It threw out the assumption that the Wall was unapproachable and proved that it was possible _to think_ about it and the more sublime revelation that there might be more than one way to think about it.

 The Scholarly Commons provides us an similar opportunity to step back and deeply consider the direction we want to go with science and scholarship.
 In